Skip to content

 Variations

-There are two variations available for the Alerts: loud
+There are three variations available for the Alerts: loud, soft and banner.

 Loud